rowanz/grover/realnews/README.md

+# Downloading the existing RealNews dataset

+A tiny version is available for debugging purposes (`realnews_tiny.jsonl`).
+You can download the full version, just please [submit this form](https://docs.google.com/forms/d/1LMAUeUtHNPXO9koyAIlDpvyKsLSYlrBj3rYhC30a7Ak).

 # Code for scraping the realnews dataset

 You probably don't want to create your own realnews dataset.
 But for reproducibility purposes here's what I did: